AdobeDocs/express-add-ons-docs/src/pages/references/manifest/index.md

   - https://github.com/hollyschinsky
 ---

-# Manifest Version 2
+# Overview
-This guide outlines the latest manifest version 2.
-Each add-on bundle contains a `manifest.json` file at the root level which defines the add-on behavior.
+Each add-on bundle contains a `manifest.json` file at the root level which defines the metadata for your add-on and how it should behave.

+## Manifest Version 2
+This guide outlines the latest manifest version available, which is version 2.

 <InlineAlert slots="text" variant="warning"/>

 Changes to your add-on manifest currently require a manual reload.
-Use the **Refresh** button in the **Add-on developer tools panel** to pick up any changes.
+Use the **Refresh** button in the **Add-on Development** panel to pick up any changes.

 <div>
 <table class="spectrum-Table spectrum-Table--sizeM">